LEPO is part of well-defined investment portfolios that provides a sophisticated style of option to suit investor’s broader risk profiles.

 It provides the ability to lodge non-cash collateral.

-There is only one price in it unlike other options and it requires ongoing margin payments from both seller and buyer.
+Unlike other options, there is only one price in it, and it requires ongoing margin payments from both seller and buyer.

 The exercise is not automatic unless the arrangement is made with a broker for automatic exercise.

-It is available as a call option and does not require an amount equal to the full premium to be paid at the time of buying.
+It is available as a call option and does not require an amount equal to the full premium to be paid when buying.

-In such exposures, you do not get dividends directly, the value of the dividend is factored into the price and this is advantageous to the investors who are unable to use franking credits.
+In such exposures, you do not get dividends directly; the dividend's value is factored into the price, which is advantageous to investors who cannot use franking credits.